ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 I had planned to write 12 posts but only managed 8.
 Shame on me.
 My goal for 2025 is to regain consistency in publishing articles.

-The blog has proven invaluable for networking (several people reached out after reading my posts) and job opportunities.
+The blog has proven invaluable for networking: several people reached out after reading my posts and I was contacted by companies for some of the articles I wrote.

 Of the 100+ people who contacted me to discuss potential roles, 3 explicitly mentioned my blog.
-And let me tell you, those 3 were quality opportunities—big money offers.
+And let me tell you, those 3 were quality opportunities, big money offers.
 I turned them down because they weren’t full remote.

 This year, I even turned down a 100k offer that didn’t include full remote work.
 I think it’s official now: either they come with a ridiculous offer, or there’s no way I’ll accept anything less than full remote.

 ### Workout

-I also set fitness goals for 2024, only to injure myself for the third consecutive year—this time, my right knee.
+I also set fitness goals for 2024, only to injure myself for the third consecutive yea.
+This time, my right knee.

 Despite the injury, I managed to train regularly.
 However, I didn’t hit any of the targets I set for myself.